Fsn9/fast_turtle/README.md

 int main()
 {
   FastTurtle ft; // The simulator object ft.init_world(4, 0, 0,"square"); // Initializing the world
   // Adding a robot to the world (x=0,y=-1,orientation=-M_PI/2,radius=0.09m,cycle_time=1s,name="michelangelo") ft.add_turtlebot_burger(0, -1, -M_PI_2, 0.09, 1, "michelangelo");
   // Adding an obstacle (x=0, y=-2, radius=0.1m, type="round", dynamics = false)
   ft.add_obstacle(0, -2, 0.1, "round", false);
- // Defining some twist commands to act in the world float v = 0.1; //linear velocity float w = 0.0; //angular velocity
+  // Defining some twist commands to act in the world float v = 0.1; // linear velocity float w = 0.0; // angular velocity
   // Define the observation object (where we collect the observations of the robot) Observation observation;

- // The main loop of the simulator while(1){
+  // The main loop of the simulator
+  // Only one robot acting and observing
+  // The 0 argument below is because it is the only robot added until now
+  //and it is in the first element of the vector of robots in the world object while(1){
-  ft.act(v,w); // Acting with twist commands in the world observation = ft.observe(0); // Observation of the robot 0 created in line 37 (the only robot stored in the vector of robots in the first position) observation.print(); // Print the observation to the terminal for debugging }
+    // Robot 0 Acting with twist commands in the world ft.act(v,w,0);
+    // Observation of the Robot 0 created above observation = ft.observe(0);
+    // Print the observation to the terminal for debugging observation.print();
   }

   return 0;
+}
 ```

 ##### 2) Link your .cpp script file to the compiler